AidenBeresford/phrase-scrape/README.md

-<h1 align="center">phaseScrape</h1>
+<h1 align="center">phase-scrape</h1>

 ## Description
-phaseScrape scrapes the text of a website for a count of how many times a user-inputted phrase was found.
+phase-scrape scrapes the text of a website for a count of how many times a user-inputted phrase was found.
 Python was chosen for its readability and syntax, both important parts of an open-source program.
 In the future, I would like to add support for searching multiple phrases, ~~an option for case insensitivity~~ (See changelog v1.1), and more user friendly URL input.